takeshape/penny/README.md

 # GitHub Actions

-If you are using the included workflows you will get a great CI process, that includes:
+If you are using the included workflows you will get a great CI process that includes:

 - Unit tests on every PR
 - Cypress E2E Testing on every PR